-So serverless-image-organizer was born!
+serverless-image-organizer was born.
 This was an afternoon project

-that does one simple thing: listens for uploads to a source S3 bucket, then
+that executes a very simple chain of events: it listens for uploads to a source

-sorts all incoming photos into a destination bucket, grouped into “folders” by
+S3 bucket, then sorts all incoming photos into a destination bucket, grouped

 In order for that simple task to be executed “serverlessly”, however, requires the integration of a non-trivial network of components.
 There are, of course, plenty of services to abstract much of the complexity out of this (for a price), but I’m more the type to roll up my sleeves and get to know how things work under the hood.
 IAM Users, Roles, custom Policies, and more?
 Sounds fun!
 Let’s dig in.